ChainAgnostic/CAIPs/CAIPs/caip-217.md

   - This property MAY be present if the scope is an entire [namespace][namespaces] in which `chainId`s are defined.
 - `methods` = An array of 0 or more JSON-RPC methods that an application can call on the agent and/or an agent can call on an application.
 - `notifications` = An array of 0 or more JSON-RPC notifications that an application send to or expect from the agent.
-- `accounts` (optional) = An array of 0 or more [CAIP-10][] identifiers valid within the scope of authorization.
+- `accounts` (optional) = An array of 0 or more [CAIP-10][] identifiers, each valid within the scope of authorization.
 - `rpcDocuments` (optional) = An array of URIs that each dereference to an RPC document specifying methods and notifications applicable in this scope.
   - These are ordered from most authoritative to least, i.e. methods defined more than once by the union of entries should be defined by their earliest definition only.
 - `rpcEndpoints` (optional) = An array of URLs that each dereference to an RPC endpoints for routing requests within this scope.
-  - These are ordered from most authoritative to least, i.e. priority SHOULD be given to endpoints in the order given, as per the CAIP-217 profile for that [namespace][namespaces], if one has been specified.
+  - These are ordered from most authoritative to least, i.e. priority SHOULD be given to endpoints in the order given, as per the CAIP-211 profile for that [namespace][namespaces], if one has been specified.

+Additional constraints MAY be imposed by the usage of `scopeObject`s in protocols such as [CAIP-25][], and specific [namespaces][] may have implicit values or validity constraints for these properties.

 Whenever another CAIP uses the name `scopeObject` and has this CAIP in the `required` front-matter property, it SHALL be interpreted as reference to this